-The Leading Harvest Standard can be applied to farmland owned or managed by a Standard user in the United States.
-It may be adapted for use outside of the United States by Leading Harvest.
+The Leading Harvest Standard can be applied to pasture and/or farmland owned or managed by a Standard user in the United States.
+It may be adapted for use outside of the United States.

 Leased Farmland under the Leading Harvest Standard